TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Page/Index.rst

          will not be included.
 Extensive usage might cause huge numbers of temporary files to be created.
 See ->if for details.

+         .. deprecated:: 11.5
+            The option to use the `@import` syntax for including external CSS files through TypoScript has been deprecated.
+It is recommended to use the :html:`<link>` tag or instead create an inline CSS entry with TypoScript to load a file with the `@import` syntax.

          **import**: If set (boolean) then the `@import` way of including a stylesheet is used instead of :html:`<link>`